What Every Woman Needs to Know About Perimenopause

 Try: 150-300 mg daily.19

-Progesterone cream.
-While we often think of estrogen as the only hormone that decreases during menopause, progesterone levels decline more quickly than estrogen during the perimenopausal years.
-There are progesterone receptors throughout the body and symptoms of low progesterone can include anxiety, irritability, brain fog, elevated cortisol, headaches, heavy and/or prolonged periods, and breast tenderness.
+While we often think of estrogen as the only hormone that dramatically decreases during menopause, progesterone levels decline more quickly than estrogen during the perimenopausal years.
+Progesterone naturally counterbalances estrogen, so this can cause some unwanted symptoms, especially in women who are estrogen dominant.
+There are progesterone receptors throughout the body—in the brain, the bones, the thyroid, and the breasts—and symptoms of low progesterone can include anxiety, irritability, elevated cortisol (the stress hormone), headaches, heavy and/or prolonged periods, weight gain, breast tenderness, and low bone density.
 Using a natural progesterone cream can improve these symptoms.
-Progesterone is also important for a woman who has low estrogen levels, because the body can convert progesterone into estrogen when levels get too low.20 21 22 Because progesterone directly affects hormone levels, and is a precursor to other hormones, it is important to follow the directions on the label and start at the lower dose to find the amount that works well for you.
+On the flip side, progesterone is also important for a woman who has low estrogen levels, because the body converts progesterone into estrogen when levels get too low.20 21 22 Because progesterone directly affects hormone levels, and is a precursor to other hormones, it is important to follow the directions on the label and start at the lower dose to find the amount that works well for you.

-Black cohosh.
-The herb black cohosh is one of the most studied—and most widely used—natural treatments for menopausal symptoms.
+The herb black cohosh is one of the most studied—and most widely used—natural treatments for menopausal symptoms and other female hormonal imbalances.
 It has been shown to be especially effective for reducing the severity and frequency of hot flashes, in addition to reducing other symptoms such as mild anxiety and depression, vaginal dryness, decreased libido, and sleep disturbances.
 Most research has found that women begin to see relief of symptoms between four and eight weeks of supplementing.

 Try: 40-80 mg, twice daily.23 24 25 26